-Eligibility: Fellows must hold a terminal degree (Ph.D. or equivalent) in science, technology, engineering, math, medicine, or related discipline (i.e., STEMM education).
+Eligibility: Fellows must hold a terminal degree (Ph.D. or equivalent) in science, technology, engineering, math, medicine, or related discipline (e.g., STEMM education).
+Candidates who do not have a terminal degree (e.g., M.S. in Economics) will be considered on a case by case basis .
 Degrees must be conferred by September 1, 2020 at the start of the fellowship year, but are not required at the time of application.

-Application Submission: Completed applications must be submitted via email to firstname.lastname@example.org no later than March 15, 2020 at 11:59 PM CDT.
+Application Submission: Completed applications must be submitted via email to email@example.com.
 All application materials should be combined into one PDF file.
 Only completed applications will be considered.

 Selection Criteria: The MOST Policy Fellows Advisory Board will serve as the Fellow Selection Committee.
 Applications will be evaluated based on the following criteria.

 - Interest in policy practices and procedures at the state-level, particularly in Missouri

 - Capacity to provide nonpartisan, objective information to lawmakers, withholding personal biases